Dasylirion Zuccarini 1838

 Left: Dasylirion leiophyllum (Sotol) - Davis Mountains, Texas.
 These mature specimens have developed short trunks hidden by persistent old leaves.
 Trunks may grow up to 5ft tall.

-This hardy species is distributed through West Texas and East New Mexico into Mexico.
+This hardy succulent plant is distributed through West Texas and East New Mexico into Mexico.
 It is cold resistant and widely grown as an ornamental within its natural range.

 Left: Dasylirion longissimum Lemaire 1856 Syn.
 D. quadrangulatum (Mexican Grass Tree)